saishikawa/auto_metaviromics/README.md

 ## Pipeline description
 ### Screening low-quality, rRNA- and host-derived reads
 + Remove low-quality reads by **Trimmomatic**
-+ Remove host & human rRNA reads by mapping the reads (low-quality filtered) on the reference genomic sequences using **BOWTIE2**
++ Remove host & human rRNA reads by mapping the reads (low-quality filtered) on the reference genomic sequences using **BOWTIE2** with '--sensitive-local' option
     + The references of 5.8S, 28S, 18S, 16S, 12S rRNA sequences were built from the collection derived from GENBANK database
 + Remove host mosquito reads by mapping the reads (low-quality and rRNA filtered) on the reference genomic sequences
     + The reference was build from NGS scaffolds from [VectorBase](https://www.vectorbase.org/organisms/aedes-aegypti)